 I completed my PhD in Sociocultural Anthropology at University of California, Santa Barbara in September 2018.
 In my dissertation, I explore how fungi become meaningful and valuable to a community of amateur applied mycologists.
 Themes include the ascendent ecological paradigm, popular understandings of science, popular engagements with technology (as both users and “misusers“), emergent forms of applied mycology (high and low tech), and the mycophilia generated by this unique interspecies relationship.
 I’ve published one chapter and plan to publish more soon.
 (You can watch me present on the topic here.)

 Before pursuing a PhD, I completed an MA in Cultural Studies at Hebrew University in Jerusalem.
-My thesis was on a mystical religious revival among North American ex-pats.
-I drew on two years of field work (2004-2006) in Neo-Hasidic yeshivot in and around Jerusalem.
+I wrote my thesis on a mystical religious revival among North American ex-pats, drawing on two years of field work (2004-2006) in Neo-Hasidic yeshivot in and around Jerusalem.
 (You can read an article I published on this research here.)